DAddYE/mini_record/README.md

   end
   belongs_to :address
 end

+# or if you use others ways
+class Person < ActiveRecord::Base
+  col.string  :name
+  col.string  :surname # <<- this
+  col.integer :address_id
+  belongs_to :address
+end
 ```

 So now when you start your **webserver** you can see an `ALTER TABLE` statement, this mean that your existing